spotify/luigi/doc/tasks.rst

 Task.input
 ~~~~~~~~~~

-As seen in the example above, :class:`~luigi.task.Task` is a wrapper around Task.requires_ that
+As seen in the example above, :func:`~luigi.task.Task.input` is a wrapper around Task.requires_ that
 returns the corresponding Target objects instead of Task objects.
 Anything returned by Task.requires_ will be transformed, including lists,
 nested dicts, etc.